THTR 63A: FILM & TELEVISION ACTING WORKSHOP

 The student will be able to:

-A. Recognize the actor's place in the film and television production scheme, from union affiliations and business practices to performance and work.
+- Recognize the actor's place in the film and television production scheme, from union affiliations and business practices to performance and work

-B. Analyze and demonstrate an understanding of‚"typing" for the camera, including appropriate wardrobe selections.
+- Analyze and demonstrate an understanding of "typing" for the camera, including appropriate wardrobe selections

-C. Demonstrate a familiarity of the processes by which actors are interviewed, auditioned, cast and utilized for all forms of media production.
+- Demonstrate a familiarity with the processes by which actors are interviewed, auditioned, cast, and utilized for all forms of media production

-D. Recognize and apply body and facial movement, and voice modulation as they pertain to camera acting styles.
+- Recognize and apply body and facial movement, and voice modulation as they pertain to camera acting styles

-E. Demonstrate skills in the practice and performance of script work for the camera, and the subsequent critiquing of the work, including self evaluation.
+- Demonstrate skills in the practice and performance of script work for the camera, and the subsequent critiquing of the work, including self evaluation

-F. Demonstrate an understanding of playing to camera shot size, camera angle, and continuity of takes.
+- Demonstrate an understanding of playing to camera shot size, camera angle, and continuity of takes

-G. Utilize contemporary acting methodologies to enable a performance-ready shoot.
+- Utilize contemporary acting methodologies to enable a performance-ready shoot

 Course Content

-A. The business: headshots/resumes, agents, unions, auditions, work (Lec)
+- The business: headshots/resumes, agents, unions, auditions, work

-1. Identify multiple prominent types and qualities of self and others (Lab)
+- Identify multiple prominent types and qualities of self and others

-1. Translate monologues and scene work to appropriate camera performance (Lab)
+- Translate monologues and scene work to appropriate camera performance

-1. Utilize script exercises to practice effective listening and reacting on camera (Lab)
+- Utilize script exercises to practice effective listening and reacting on camera

-1. Incorporate adjustments for a variety of camera angles and positioning, and the use of properties into prepared scene work (Lab)
+- Incorporate adjustments for a variety of camera angles and positioning, and the use of properties into prepared scene work

-1. Utilize "Trigger Approach" or comparable methodologies for effective script analysis and subsequent performance-ready scene work (Lab)
+- Utilize comparable methodologies for effective script analysis and subsequent performance-ready scene work

-1. Perform monologues and/or assigned cold reading for guest professionals (Lab)
+- Perform monologues and/or assigned cold reading in preparation for presenting oneself in the industry

 Lab Content

-A. Rehearsal of monologues in groups, and one-on-one with a coach.
+- Rehearsal of monologues in groups, and one-on-one with a coach

-C. Group and individual work on script analysis exercises.
+- Group and individual work on script analysis exercises

 Special Facilities and/or Equipment

-B. Adequate video equipment for taping and playback of in-class exercises and scene work, including camera, tripod, monitor, and blank video tapes.
+2. Adequate video equipment for recording and playback of in-class exercises and scene work, including camera, tripod, monitor, and adequate digital storage.

-C. Qualified Teaching Assistant for tutorial and technical support, including running camera, playback and editing of student work.
+3. Suggested: qualified Teaching Assistant for tutorial and technical support, including running camera, playback, and editing of student work.

 Method(s) of Evaluation

-C. Presentations/performance of videotaped projects--prepared monologues, scenes, and various sides and commercial copy
+Presentations/performance of filmed projects—prepared monologues, scenes, and various sides and commercial copy

 Method(s) of Instruction

-A. Lecture presentations and classroom discussion outlining the business side of film and television acting careers.
+Lecture presentations and classroom discussion outlining the business side of film and television acting careers

-B. Group analysis, discussion and presentations, monitored by instructor.
+Group analysis, discussion, and presentations, monitored by instructor

-C. Individual presentation of assigned exercises and prepared work, followed by in-class discussion and evaluation.
+Individual presentation of assigned exercises and prepared work, followed by in-class discussion and evaluation

-D. Videotaped performance reviewed and critiqued by class and instructor.
+Recorded performance reviewed and critiqued by class and instructor

-E. Practice exercises on-camera intended for self-evaluation comfort and adjustments, guided by instructor.
+Practice exercises on-camera intended for self-evaluation comfort and adjustments, guided by instructor

 Representative Text(s) and Other Materials